bazel-contrib/supply-chain/docs/metadata/README.md

         )
         ```

-        While this allows very fine grained control over the metadata of a target, it's also very tidious to modify all targets in a module.
+        While this allows very fine grained control over the metadata of a target, it's also very tedious to modify all targets in a module.
 This method should therefore be reserved for targets with different metadata.

       - Add `default_package_metadata` to all packages